msyleung/turing/README.md

 # turing.io Curriculum 🤖

-I'm doing the turing.io backend and frontend curriculum for fun & practice 💃🏻 For more information, please check out [turing.io](https://turing.io)
+I'm doing the turing.io backend and frontend curriculum for fun & practice 💃🏻
+I am working on this alone.

+For more information, please check out [turing.io](https://turing.io) :tada:

 ## BackEnd Curriculum

 OOP, Ruby, Rails, databases, and more.

 ## FrontEnd Curriculum

 HTML, CSS, JavaScript, React, Node, and more.